Map rail infrastructure

 Create an infographic

 Your project now contains the necessary data to start analyzing the total addressable market around rail lines.
-You know where grain is stored and where transport can be maneuvered near the rail lines throughout the state.
-Now, you'll design an infographic to analyze and display this data to summarize the market potential.
+You have access to data that shows where grain is stored and where transport can be maneuvered throughout the state.
+Next, you'll design an infographic to analyze and display the data that is near the company's rail lines.

-The next step is to understand the number of grain and intermodal facilities that can be found within each of the buffers around the active rail lines.
-This will help you understand the proximity of these facilities to the railway and to assess the potential to create new intermodal facilities near target businesses and population centers, as well as target businesses that aren’t yet using rail for freight transport.
-You will design an infographic template to easily and clearly display information about the businesses near the rail lines.
+You want to understand the number of grain and intermodal facilities that can be found within each of the buffers around the active rail lines.
+This will help you understand the proximity of these facilities to the railway and to assess the potential to create new intermodal facilities near target businesses and population centers, as well as target businesses that aren't yet using rail for freight transport.
+You'll design an infographic template to clearly display this information.

 The Start with a template pane appears.
-There are multiple standard templates provided by Esri, as well as any shared by your organization and that you've previously built.
+There are multiple standard templates provided by Esri, as well as any shared by your organization or that you've previously built.
+You want to display specialized data based on specific layers, so you'll start with a blank template.

 3. Click the Blank templates tab.
 Point to the Blank template and click Open.

-This will open a new, completely blank infographic template.
-You'll build your infographic by adding panels to the template.
+A blank infographic template appears.
+You'll build your infographic by adding panels.
 Once you've added a panel, you can choose what kind of element goes into it, such as text, charts, images, and so on.

 4. On the template design ribbon, click the Add element button.
 For Choose type of floating panel to add, click Nearby.

-Now you can select the attributes in the Grain Facility layer you want displayed in your infographic.
+Next, you are given the option to choose the attributes in the layer you want displayed in your infographic.
 To assist with site selection, it's helpful to show the facility name, location, capacity, and other attributes.
-The direction and distance from the rail line to the grain facility are automatically added; you can see them in your Selected variables at the outset.
+The direction and distance from the rail line to the grain facility are automatically added.

 • City Name